-Name Ms. J. Stewart - Grade 7 Homeroom Teacher and Head of Junior Edmundians Subjects English and Socials About This will be Ms. Stewart's second year at Vancouver College, coming with 17 years of prior teaching experience.
+Name Ms. J. Stewart - Grade 7 Homeroom and Head of Junior Edmundians

+Subjects English 7, Religion 7 and Socials 7

+About This will be Ms. Stewart's fourth year at Vancouver College, coming with 17 years of prior teaching experience.
 After graduating from McGill with a BEd in Secondary English and Religious Instruction, she taught at an International Baccalaureate World School in Montreal.
 Upon moving to Vancouver, Ms. Stewart became the Academic Director of a learning academy where she focused on curriculum development, teacher training, and community building.
 She has a passion for curriculum design and has supported development at the school, board, and provincial levels.
 Ms. Stewart comes to Vancouver College with much enthusiasm for the faith-filled classroom.

 Helpful Hint Be excellent to one another.

-Contact jstewart@mail.vc.bc.ca Name Mr. C. Trentadue - Grade 9 Homeroom Teacher Subjects Religion 9, English 9, and Socials 8 About Mr. Trentadue brings a wealth of experience teaching in an all-boys Catholic Environment.
-Prior to working at Vancouver College, Mr. Trentadue spent three years teaching at St. Michael's College School, an all-boys Catholic high school in Toronto and his alma mater.
-At St Michael's, Mr. Trentadue was fully immersed in extra curricular programs as a football coach, winning a provincial championship, but also in areas such as service trips to India and the Outdoor Education Program.
-Outside of school life, Mr. Trentadue has been the JV Coach of the Toronto Junior Argonauts Football Club since 2011, and also the JV Head Coach of the GTA All-Star Team.
-Helpful hint Trentadue spent three years teaching at St. Michael's College School, an all-boys Catholic high school in Toronto and his alma mater.
-At St Michael's, Mr. Trentadue was fully immersed in extra curricular programs as a football coach, winning a provincial championship, but also in areas such as service trips to India and the Outdoor Education Program.
-Outside of school life, Mr. Trentadue has been the JV Coach of the Toronto Junior Argonauts Football Club since 2011, and also the JV Head
+Contact jstewart@mail.vc.bc.ca

+Name Mr. C. Trentadue - Grade 9 Level Coordinator and Grade 9 Homeroom Teacher Subjects English 9 and Religion 9 About Mr. Trentadue has spent the past three years teaching Middle School Humanities at Vancouver College.
+In his time at VC, he has passionately devoted his time to the Athletics Programs, becoming the Head Coach of the JV Football Team, and the Strength & Conditioning Coordinator for the Fighting Irish Wrestling team.
+Mr. Trentadue is also involved in Campus Ministry as he assisted in the direction of Encounter 86.
+Originally from Toronto, Mr. Trentadue spent three years teaching at St. Michael's College School, an all-boys Catholic high school and his alma mater prior to working at Vancouver College.
+An avid traveller, Mr. Trentadue often spends his summer teaching abroad in South America.
+Helpful hint "If we were meant to speak more than we listen, God would have given us two mouths."
+Contact ctrentadue@mail.vc.bc.ca